Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 where $q$ is the mass ratio between the star and its companion.

 In \sevn{}, a Roche lobe overflow (RLO) begins whenever the radius of one of the two stars becomes equal to (or larger than) $R_\mathrm{L}$, and stops when this condition is not satisfied anymore, or if the mass transfer leads to a merger or a CE. \sevn{} checks for this condition at every time-step.
-The RLO implementation used in this work is based on \cite{Hurley02}, \cite{Spera19} and \cite{Bouffanais21}.
+The RLO implementation used in this work is based on \cite{Hurley02}, \cite{Spera19} and \cite{Bouffanais21}. \sevn{} makes use of the \bse{} stellar types (Table \ref{tab:phases}) for the implementation of RLO, mass transfer stability, and CE.

 \textit{Stability criterion}